Relias-DE/ltijs-nestjs-server/README.md

 - When configuring LTIv1.3 in customer LMS please keep Tool URL (this may be called something else like `Login URL` as well like in the case for ilias) , Redirect URL and Deeplinking URL same
 - `LTI_KEY` please do not change this env variable once decided for any env..if you do change this midst during dev or due to any other reason on any env., ..then the `lti-platforms` db needs to be dropped and re-created and re-register all the platforms, ohtherwise this will cause the `/keys` url to fail and give bad_decrypt exception

----Need to test DEV with register, de-register (both with token)- mod the env vars if need be, launch, courses etc and then handover to Ivan